This information is meant to highlight the characteristics that make the Extreme Tour unique from most other music or event tours.

 9. WHAT IS THE APPLICATION DEADLINE?
 WHY IS THERE A FEE TO APPLY?
 HOW MANY ARTISTS APPLY AND ARE SELECTED?

-We will select approximately 150-200 artists to potentially participate on one of up the teams currently planned in about 15 different countries.
+We plan to select approximately 150-200 artists to potentially participate on one of the teams currently planned in up to about 15 different countries.
 The first round of selections begins in April, and a second round of selections begins in May and concludes by mid-June.
 If slots reopen, further rounds of selections occur throughout the tour schedule as they are deemed necessary.
 All applications must be submitted by no later than May 31, 2018.
 Artists desiring to travel with the Extreme Tour internationally will need to have all necessary current legal identification and documentation that their government requires in order for them to travel or perform internationally.

 10. HOW DO I BECOME A “RECOMMENDED” APPLICANT?
 WHAT IS THE ADVANTAGE OF BEING A “RECOMMENDED” APPLICANT?